Frequently Asked Questions

 The official move-in date(s) for Residence are as follows.

-The Residence is closed over Winter Break.
-Students who need to stay in the Residence between December 16, 2023 and January 7, 2024 are required to submit a request (additional fees may apply).
+The Residence operates with limited services over Winter Break.
+Students who need to stay in the Residence between December 13, 2025 and January 4, 2026 are required to submit a request (additional fees may apply).
+Information will be emailed out to students in November.

 Note: these items will not be provided by the Residence.